subtledoctor/SubtleD_hotfixes/README.md

 v23 Bastard Sword Item Type hotfix

 If for some reason bastard swords are type 0, this will change them to type 69.
 For use only if Faiths & Powers and Scales of Balance are already installed.

+v24 FnP Elemental HLA fixes

+This improves the function of the Elemental Transformation druid HLAs in Faiths & Powers, making sure that using the "Natural Form" ability fully removes all HLA effects.
+It also changes the 6th-level Conjure Water Elemental spell to actually summon a water elemental instead of a fire elemental.
+It also gives a non-gobbledegook name string to Ben-Hadar, the Water Elemental Prince, and also to small beetles, small spiders, and rhinocerous beetles.

+This will be irrelevant as of the full release of Faiths & Powers v0.85.